MicrosoftDocs/fabric-docs/docs/get-started/fabric-terminology.md

    For more information about lakehouses, see [What is a lakehouse?](../data-engineering/lakehouse-overview.md)

-- **Spark application:** A Spark application is a program written by a user using one of Spark’s API languages (Scala, Python, Spark SQL, or Java) or Microsoft-added languages (.NET with C# or F#).
+- **Spark application:** An Apache Spark application is a program written by a user using one of Spark’s API languages (Scala, Python, Spark SQL, or Java) or Microsoft-added languages (.NET with C# or F#).
 When an application runs, it's divided into one or more Spark jobs that run in parallel to process the data faster.

    For more information on Spark applications, see [Placeholder](../placeholder.md).